 For example, if you want to find a coffee maker, you have to trawl through two different sets of listings and do separate computations of how much you need to spend to get it delivered free.

-Amazon Prime Day starts at 12pm on 16 July 2018, and is Amazon’s signature sale for good deals, especially for electronics and home stuff.
-These deals are only open to Prime members.
+Over in the US, Amazon Prime Day (8 July 2019) is the stuff of legend.
+This is Amazon’s signature sale for good deals, especially for electronics and home stuff: Think Apple Watch, Fitbits, Amazon Fire TVs, Kindles, etc. These deals are only open to Prime members.

 So how… is it worth paying to join Amazon Prime Singapore?